bjasspa/jasspa/README.md

 as well a installer which is available [here](https://github.com/bjasspa/jasspa/releases/download/me_20241001/Jasspa_MicroEmacs_20241001_installer_windows.msi):

-Installation  using  curl for Linux and MacOS by copy and paste the  following command into your terminal:
+Installation  using  curl for Linux and MacOS by copying and pasting the  following command into your terminal:

 ```